 - 3 medium onions, quartered and thinly sliced

-- 12-to 14-inch pizza crust or two large flatbread pizza crusts
+- 12-to 14-inch pizza crust, or two large flatbread pizza crusts, or homemade Whole Wheat & Spelt Pizza Crust (see link in Notes)

 - For the shiitake bacon, combine the syrup, sauce and oil in a medium skillet.
 Stir to combine.